Does life insurance pay out for suicide?

 If you need any help with reviewing an insurance policy to find out exactly what’s covered and what’s not, or for help with finding the right policy for your needs, you can always speak with the friendly insurance agents at PolicyAdvisor.
 We’d be happy to provide tailored guidance to make sure you have the best insurance policy for you and your family.

-- Most insurers do not cover suicide within the first 2 years of the policy
+- Insurance policies do not cover suicide within the first 2 years

 - If a claim is denied because of suicide, there are other steps you can take